Coming from Rust

 [if [> [len x] [len y]] x y]]

-The compiler figures out the borrowing.
-You just write the logic.
-This is not a simplification that sacrifices safety; the same ownership rules apply, they are just inferred rather than annotated.
+The compiler works out the borrowing; you write the logic.
+Nothing is given up for the convenience.
+The same ownership rules hold, inferred rather than spelled out.

 Bracket syntax

-Loon uses Lisp-style bracket syntax instead of C-style curly braces.
+Loon trades C-style curly braces for Lisp-style brackets.
 Every call is [function arg1 arg2].
-There are no operators with special syntax, no precedence rules to remember, and no ambiguity about what is a function call versus what is a keyword.
+No operators with special syntax, no precedence to memorize, no ambiguity about where a function call ends and a keyword begins.

-This is a genuine tradeoff.
-Bracket syntax is more uniform and much easier to parse (both for compilers and for macros), but less familiar visually.
-Most Rust programmers adjust within a day or two.
+This is a real tradeoff.
+Bracket syntax is more uniform and far easier to parse, for compilers and for macros alike, but it reads as unfamiliar at first.
+Most Rust programmers settle in within a day or two.

 Hindley-Milner inference